 The children are encouraged to independently explore all of these areas and access the resources and challenges that are provided for them.
 We also have an exciting outdoor Reception classroom that is accessible to the children throughout the day.
 The outdoor classroom contains different areas of learning, similar to the indoor classroom, with different resources and activities.

-The adult-led teaching sessions that children participate in include: Literacy; Numeracy; ‘Read, Write Inc’; PE, Art/Music and Science.
+The adult-led teaching sessions that children participate in include: Literacy; Numeracy; ‘Read, Write Inc’; PE and Music.

 This year the general themes for each half-term are as follows: